minnojs/minno-time/src/js/extensions/iat/README.md

 The first argument (parameter) to the `IAT.setInstructions` function is the block number.
 You may modify the instructions for any of the seven blocks (simply call the function for each block you want to modify).

-The second argument to `IAT.setCategory` is the instructions object.
+The second argument to `IAT.setInstructions` is the instructions object.

 `media`: Controls the content of the instruction block.
 It accepts a regular PIP [media object](/documentation.markdown#media).